brunv/Complete-NodeJS/README.md

   - Collaborating
   - Profiling (you can see if the speed your test cases run goes up or down as you make changes)
 - **Peace of mind**.

+### Mocking NPM modules
+The process of mocking is the process of replacing the real functions that run with functions that you create when we're running in a test environment.
+One good example of this usage is when we have functions that send email when certain event occurs.
+We don't want to send those emails everytime we run a test suite - except when we are explicitly testing emails - so we create fake functions that does nothing, like the ones in ```/tests/__mocks__/@sendgrid/mail.js```.